Luc de Fougerolles

-Luc Rollet de Fougerolles (born 12 October 2005) is a professional soccer player who plays as a defender for Belgian Pro League club Dender EH, on loan from Fulham.
-Born in England, he represents the Canada national team.
+Luc Rollet de Fougerolles (/fr/; born 12 October 2005) is a professional soccer player who plays as a defender for Major League Soccer club Real Salt Lake, on loan from Premier League club Fulham.
+Born in England, he represents the Canada national team, with whom he played at the 2026 FIFA World Cup.

 Early life

-De Fougerolles began playing soccer as a 5 year old with BHFC Battersea.
+De Fougerolles began playing football as a 5 year old with BHFC Battersea.
 He moved to the Fulham Academy at the age of 8, and worked his way through their youth categories.

 Club career

 Fulham

 On 6 April 2023, he signed a professional contract with Fulham.
 On 20 June 2023, he was named "Scholar of the Year" by Fulham.
 He was called up to Fulham's senior team for their preseason in the summer of 2023.
 He made his senior and professional debut with Fulham in a 3–1 EFL Cup win over Ipswich Town on 1 November 2023.

-On 11 July 2025, De Fougerolles signed a contract extension with Fulham, keeping him at the club until 2029.
+On 11 July 2025, de Fougerolles signed a contract extension with Fulham, keeping him at the club until 2029.

-Loan to F.C.V.
-Dender
+Loan to Dender EH

-On 30 July 2025, it was announced that De Fougerolles had joined Belgian Pro League club Dender EH on a season-long loan.
+On 30 July 2025, it was announced that de Fougerolles had joined Belgian Pro League club Dender EH on a season-long loan.
 He made his debut for Dender on 2 August 2025, starting the match against Standard Liège and playing 76 minutes.
+He was a regular starter during his loan spell, making 30 appearances across all competitions as Dender finished bottom of the league and were relegated at the end of the season.

+Loan to Real Salt Lake

+On 2 September 2026, it was announced that de Fougerolles had joined Major League Soccer club Real Salt Lake on a season-long loan.